Constellation-Labs/documentation-hub/validate/automated/nodectlEncryption.md

 ### Confirm Encryption
 You will be presented with a couple of important warning messages explaining the following key points:
 - If you need to disable the configuration for any reason, it is simple to re-encrypt the passphrase at a later date.
 The old hash will be permanently removed and unusable.
 The passphrase will not be decrypted; rather, you will need to reconfigure the p12 elements via both the p12 global section and the individual p12 sections per profile **manually**.
-If you only have a single global p12 that is used for all profiles on the Node, you will **still** need to configure those sections to refer to the global p12 section.  *This is done for security purposes.*.
+If you only have a single global p12 that is used for all profiles on the Node, you will **still** need to configure those sections to reference the global p12 section.  *This is done for security purposes.*.
 - If you reenable encryption after a previous disablement, the old hashes will be overwritten permanently.

 <MacWindow>